zorael/kameloso/README.md

 ## Getting started

-Grab a prebuilt binary from under [**Releases**](https://github.com/zorael/kameloso/releases); alternatively, download the source and compile it yourself.
+Grab a prebuilt Windows or Linux binary from under [**Releases**](https://github.com/zorael/kameloso/releases); alternatively, download the source and compile it yourself.

 ### Prerequisites